Ramakrishna: Initiation into sannyasa

 At the Panchavati, situated to the north of the temple garden, Ramakrishna was initiated into sannyasa by Tota Puri.
 At the dawn of morning in the auspicious moment of Brahmamuhurtha, with the Homa fire lighted, he was guided through the various rites and ceremonies involved in the procedure of becoming a Sannyasi.
-In accordance with the scriptural injunctions and tradition of successive generations, he offered as an oblation, to be free from the desire of having spouse, children, wealth, admiration from people, beautiful body and so on, and renounced them all.
+In accordance with the scriptural injunctions and tradition of successive generations, he offered as an oblation; to be free from the desire of having spouse, children, wealth, admiration from people, beautiful body and so on, and renounced them all.
 He then also offered his sacred thread and the tuft of hair on his head as part of the oblation.
-A pair of Kaupinas (cloth-covering worn over the privities) and an ochre cloth were then presented by the Guru Tota, to the Sādhaka Ramakrishna, and was instructed thus:
+A pair of Kaupinas (cloth-covering worn over the privities) and an ochre cloth were then presented by the guru Tota to the sadhaka Ramakrishna, who was then instructed by Tota thus:

 "Brahman, the one substance which alone is eternally pure, eternally awakened, unlimited by time, space and causation, is absolutely real.
 Through Maya, which makes the impossible possible, It causes, by virtue of its influence, to seem that It is divided into names and forms.
 Brahman is never really so divided.
 For, at the time of Samadhi, not even a drop, so to say, of time and space, and name and form produced by Maya is perceived.
 Whatever, therefore, is within the bounds of name and form can never be absolutely real.
 Shun it by a good distance.
 Break the firm cage of name and form with the overpowering strength of a lion and come out of it.
 Dive deep into the reality of the Self existing in yourself.
 Be one with It with the help of Samadhi.
 You will then see the universe consisting of name and form, vanish, as it were, into the void; you will see the consciousness of the little I merge in that of the immense I, where it ceases to function; and you will have the immediate knowledge of the indivisible Existence-Knowledge-Bliss as yourself."